British Columbia

 Be careful when you step on the ground as these sharp spikes will bite you.

 Desert seems desolate and lifeless, but give just enough water and it will transform into fruitlands and wineries.
-That's exactly what happened in the Okanagan Valley in 1930s when a good irrigation system turned this dry land into a finest fruit growing region.
+That's exactly what happened in the Okanagan Valley in the 1930s when a good irrigation system turned this dry land into the finest fruit-growing region.

-The valley produces more tender fruits (peaches, nectarines, pears, plums, prunes, and cherries) and wine grapes that any other part in Canada.
-You can't not see it by a number of farms and fruitstands dotted along the Highway 97 south of Penticton, BC.
+The valley produces more tender fruits (peaches, nectarines, pears, plums, prunes, and cherries) and wine grapes than any other part of Canada.
+You can't see it by several farms and fruit stands dotted along Highway 97 south of Penticton, BC.

-Had we not had to fly out the next day, I would buy a box of those sweat ripe peaches and eat them all!
+Had we not had to fly out the next day, I would have bought a box of those sweat-ripe peaches and eaten them all!
 But - and I'm probably very biased - I like Ontario peaches more.

 Many of those wineries offer tours that include wine tastings paired with food as well as visiting cellars and production facilities.
 We didn't plan anything specific in advance, so weren't too mad when the place we wanted to visit would not let us in without having a pre-arranged appointment (apparently a very busy place, even during the COVID pandemic).